 Referred to as the “poor man’s psychosis,” DXM is an active ingredient cough medicine that is commonly abused and stolen from pharmacies to get high.
 It can cause an intense effect that is known as “robotripping.”
 Side effects such as nausea, vomiting, and drowsiness occur when the dosage is exceeded.

-Psuedo, as it is nicknamed for short, is an active ingredient in cold medicine created to relieve symptoms associated with the common cold such as nasal congestion and upper respiratory discomfort.
+Pseudo, as it is nicknamed for short, is an active ingredient in cold medicine created to relieve symptoms associated with the common cold, such as nasal congestion and upper respiratory discomfort.
 This medicine is considered a stimulant, but it is widely known for shrinking swollen nasal membranes.
-Psuedo is a highly sought-after ingredient in the production of methamphetamine.
+Pseudo is a highly sought-after ingredient in the production of methamphetamine.

 Dimenhydrinate is used to treat motion sickness, but has become a drug of abuse among teens.
 To the naked eye, this wouldn’t seem like a drug that carries the potential for misuse, but it has become a trend.
 While it provides adequate relief when appropriately used, dimenhydrinate can be deadly when the prescribed dose is exceeded.

 Over-the-counter drugs have different medical uses and effects, which can range from treating motion sickness to mild pain.
 Some individuals abuse OTC drugs to alleviate symptoms of anxiety or depression, which is known as self-medicating.
 Abusing medication, OTC or illicit, can produce euphoria and hallucinations.
 Any usage of OTC medications outside of what the doctor suggests or what’s on the instructions is considered abuse.